lvgl/lvgl/docs/details/widgets/chart.rst

 Tick marks and labels
 ---------------------

-With the help of `Scale <widgets/scale>`__, vertical and horizontal scales can be added in a very flexible way.
+With the help of :ref:`Scale <lv_scale>`, vertical and horizontal scales can be added in a very flexible way.
 See the example below to learn more.

 Zoom